R0GGER/iperf3-webui/README.md

 ---

+## 🎨 Theme Customization with env.yaml
+Easily change your app’s look by editing env.yaml—no code required.

+### ⚡ How to Customize
+> Open env.yaml.

+- Update values under logos and theme: for your colors, speedometer gradients, and logos.
+- Save and reload the browser tab.

+---

 ## 🧐 Why This Project?

 Despite iPerf3 being one of the most popular and trusted speed testing tools, there are no proper, modern GUIs available today.